ThirDecade2020/GitPaid/README.md

 5. The bounty status is updated to "COMPLETED" in the database.

 ### Development Mode
-During development, you can use mock implementations of the Radius SDK functions by setting `USE_MOCK_RADIUS="true"` in your `.env` file.
-This allows you to test the application without connecting to the actual blockchain.
+During development, you can test the application with the Radius testnet to simulate blockchain interactions without using real funds.

 ### Production Setup
 For production, you need to set up the following:

 1. **Radius RPC Endpoint**: You can obtain a Radius testnet RPC endpoint from [Radius Testnet Access](https://docs.radiustech.xyz/radius-testnet-access).
 2. **Ethereum Private Key**: You need an Ethereum private key for transaction signing.
 See [Ethereum Account Creation](https://ethereum.org/en/developers/docs/accounts/).
-3. **Escrow Address**: This is the default address where funds will be held in escrow.

-Make sure to set `USE_MOCK_RADIUS="false"` in production to use the actual blockchain integration.
+3. **Escrow and Bounty Addresses**: Configure the appropriate addresses for escrow and bounty management in your production environment.

 ### GitHub Webhook Setup

-To enable automatic release of funds when issues are closed, you need to set up a GitHub webhook:
+The application uses per-repository webhooks for enhanced security and user isolation.
+To enable automatic release of funds when issues are closed:

 1. Go to your GitHub repository settings.
 2. Navigate to "Webhooks" and click "Add webhook".
-3. Set the Payload URL to `https://your-backend-url/webhooks/github`.
+3. Set the Payload URL to `https://your-backend-url/webhooks/github/{owner}/{repo}` where `{owner}` is the repository owner and `{repo}` is the repository name.
 4. Set the Content type to `application/json`.
-5. Generate a secure webhook secret and set it in both the GitHub webhook settings and your `.env` file as `GITHUB_WEBHOOK_SECRET`.
+5. Generate a unique secure webhook secret for each repository.
+6. The application will store this secret in the database when you connect a repository through the UI.
-6. Select "Let me select individual events" and choose only "Issues" events.
+7. Select "Let me select individual events" and choose only "Issues" events.
-7. Make sure the webhook is active and click "Add webhook".
+8. Make sure the webhook is active and click "Add webhook".

-The webhook will notify the application when issues are opened, closed, or modified.
-The application will only process "closed" events for issues that have associated bounties.
+The webhook will notify the application when issues are closed, and the application will automatically release funds for bounties associated with those issues.
+Each repository has its own webhook endpoint with a unique secret, ensuring proper security isolation between repositories.

 ### Deployment